Jahanzaib

 4

-How does the math compare to hiring?
+How does this compare to hiring?

 Hiring a human